Analyst, International Public Policy

 Location: Washington DC

 Access Partnership enables consumer access to technology.
 To do this, we create the environment that allows governments to adopt technologies effectively and responsibly by analysing global trends for the risks and opportunities they create for technology businesses and users of technology, identifying strategies to mitigate those risks and driving opportunities to our clients’ advantage.
 Our firm uniquely mixes public policy and engineering competencies to achieve our goals.
-We have five offices around the world and are growing.
+We have six offices around the world and are growing.

 Access Partnership seeks a junior professional with a strong interest in international government relations and technology policy to advance our clients’ interests on the global stage.
 The selected candidate will be responsible for delivering intelligence, analysis and advocacy to firms with global presence in the ICT industry.

 We support clients from the ICT hardware and software, satellite, mobile, Internet and related industries.
 We cover public policy issues across the information technology and telecommunications fields – including spectrum, trade, cloud computing, privacy, security, Internet governance, Internet of Things, and standards – among others.
 This position is focused largely on technologies used in the maritime and aeronautical arenas.

 - Research and analyse national regulations, international regulatory proceedings, and commercial and political trends.

 - Provide competitive intelligence in support of clients’ business interests.

 - Develop public policy positions, advocacy strategies, and talking points.

 - Draft high-quality memos, presentations, matrixes, and marketing materials on short timelines.

 - Build and maintain a network of government contacts in key markets; collaborate with stakeholders on positions in intergovernmental processes.